 How to Backup Your iPhone on iTunes for the First Time

-Apple provides 2 different ways for backing up your iDevices – iTunes backup and iCoud backup.
-If you are interested in using iCloud backup, you can check the following article. iCloud provides backup options even without using Wi-Fi access or a computer.
+Apple offers two different ways to back up your iDevices: iTunes backup and iCloud backup.
+If you’d like to use iCloud backup, you can check out this helpful guide. iCloud gives you the option to back up your device even without Wi-Fi or a computer.

-However, if you want to backup your iDevice for the first time using iTunes, follow the steps in next section.
+However, if you’d like to back up your device for the first time using iTunes, just follow the steps in the next section.

 Before You Start

-Make sure you have the latest iTunes installed on your computer.
+Make sure you have the latest version of iTunes installed on your computer.

-1. If you already have iTunes installed, check if it is updated to the latest release.
+1. If you already have iTunes installed, check if it’s updated to the latest release.

 • Windows: